akaihola/darker/README.rst

     **Note:** It is recommended to use the '``~=``' "`compatible release`_" version specifier for Darker.
 See `Guarding against Black compatibility breakage`_ for more information.

+*New in version 3.0.0:* Black is no longer installed by default.

 The ``darker <myfile.py>`` or ``darker <directory>`` command reads the original file(s),